 My very first elk fell to a single shot from that old 25-06, and with the added power and accuracy of the Blackjack Ace 131 I am very confident both Junior and I can pull it off again.

-Im a hunter at heart, so thats where I always turn towards.
+Im a hunter at heart, so that’s where I always turn towards.
 But the 25 Creedmoor would really shine in a competition setup.
 With its light recoil, super flat trajectory, and great accuracy, it would stand ahead of most of it’s 6.5 competitors.

 This project is still very fresh, so I will continue to update this post with new information as I get it.
-There will be acompanying youtube videos soon, on both the rifle and its components.
+There will be accompanying youtube videos soon, on both the rifle and its components.
 Follow my social media pages for frequent updates, and for answers to your questions.
 And follow the links here in the article to get to those mentioned.

 -CBM